Khadija-Omar/dsc-phase-4-project/README.md

 # 5.Evaluation

-In this section we describe the in-sample errors based on ETS models.
-The in-sample error measures give us a look at how well our model is able to predict future values.
+In this section, we describe the in-sample errors based on ETS models.
+The in-sample error measures give us a look at how well our model can predict future values.
 Among the various Error Terms chosen:

 RMSE (Rooted Mean Squared Error)